DyfanJones/noctua/cran-comments.md

 0 errors ✓ | 0 warnings ✓ | 1 note x

 **Author's Notes**
 * Apologies for the fast re-submission of this package.
+This release contains package resilience when working AWS APIs

 ## unit tests (using testthat) results
 * OK:       127